photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

 Our [stable version and development preview](../release-notes.md) have been built into a single [multi-arch Docker image](https://hub.docker.com/r/photoprism/photoprism) for 64-bit AMD, Intel, and ARM processors.

-As a result, Raspberry Pi 3 / 4, Apple Silicon, and other ARM64-based devices can pull from the same repository, enjoy the same functionality, and can follow the regular [installation instructions](docker-compose.md) after going through a short list of [system requirements](#system-requirements).
+As a result, users of ARM64-based devices like a Raspberry Pi and Macs based on Apple Silicon can pull from the same repository, enjoy the same functionality, and can follow the regular [installation instructions](docker-compose.md) after going through a short list of [system-requirements](#system-requirements).

 !!! verified "PhotoPrismPi"
-    The easiest way to run PhotoPrism on a Raspberry Pi is with [PhotoPrismPi](raspberry-pi/microsd-image.md).[^1] Simply [flash the image](raspberry-pi/microsd-image.md) to an SD card, plug it into the Pi and boot it.
+    The easiest way to run PhotoPrism on a Raspberry Pi[^1] is with [PhotoPrismPi](raspberry-pi/microsd-image.md).
+    Simply [flash the image](raspberry-pi/microsd-image.md) to an SD card, plug it into the Pi and boot it.
 After a few minutes, our latest release will be ready to use!

 ### System Requirements ###